-If you are seeking information, advice and help regarding acoustic neuroma brain tumours, then you've come to the right homepage.
+If you are seeking information, advice and help regarding acoustic neuroma brain tumours, then you've come to the right website.

 The Acoustic Neuroma Interest Group (IGAN) is a free, non-organised self help group in the form of a «loose confederation», in other words without any legal form, without a charter, without any formal declaration of membership and without any membership fees.
 IGAN brings people and institutions together from across different countries, who have a common problem - an acoustic neuroma - and who want to do something together voluntarily to find a solution to this problem, under the motto of «helping people to help themselves».